heykayla/my-writing/tutorials/tutorial-cloning-github-repo-with-github-desktop.md

-# Cloning a GitHub repository with GitHub Desktop
+# Cloning a GitHub Repository with GitHub Desktop

 ## Overview